mariacastro96/el_tiempo/README.md

 3. chmod 755 /tmp/mariacastro_interview_exercise/el_tiempo-master/eltiempo
 4. PATH="/tmp/mariacastro_interview_exercise/el_tiempo-master:$PATH"

-**this last point need to be repeated every time you open a new tab on the terminal**
+**this last point needs to be repeated every time you open a new tab on the terminal**

 **path/to -> real path for that file**